Retirement is deadly.

 Embrace your destiny.
 Even if it kills you.

-Missy, nurse to elderly supernaturals, has a passion for witchcraft.
-And she has two mysteries to solve.
+Missy, midlife amateur witch and nurse to elderly supernaturals, has two mysteries to solve.
 First, who is making a series of escalating magick attacks against her that appear to be tests of her growing witchy abilities?
 If she fails the tests, she dies.
-If she passes, does that mean she was destined to become a powerful witch?
+If she passes, is she destined to become a powerful witch?

 Missy’s late parents, whom she never knew, were rumored to have been witches.
 She wishes she had their guidance.
-But she does have plenty of unsolicited advice from the Fates.
+But she does have plenty of unsolicited advice from a 400-year-old ghost.
+And also from the Fates.
 The three ancient Greek goddesses happen to live in a trailer park nearby.
 They know whether she’ll survive or not, but that’s the one thing they’re not saying.

 © 2020 by Ward Parker.